weitingwlin/matlabutility/documents/mycorrplot_1.md

 # mycorrplot_1

 ##### This function should present the result of correlations in a figure with table-like structure.
-Visualize the result of: corr[X]
+Visualize the result of: corr(X)

+##### Rows with NaN will be removed for each pair of variables.
+Input can be matriX or table.

 ##### R values and Significance levels (range of P values) are visualized as the color and sizes of circle.
 User can also chose to see scatterplots, and/or text with R and P values on one triangle.